Easeful

 The origin

-I keep tweaking easing curves in production code and never quite know if I've got the right one. cubic-bezier.com lets you draw the curve; it doesn't let you see it on a real motion.
+I kept tuning easing curves in production code without a clear way to feel the result. cubic-bezier.com lets you draw the curve; it does not show how that curve behaves in real interface motion.
 So I built the tool I wanted: a curve editor on the left, six representative UI gestures on the right — modal, drawer, toast, card flip, button press, page transition — all driven by the same curve at the same time.

 The pull

 Vanilla TypeScript and Vite.
 No framework, no state library, no animation library.
-The whole thing is one reactive store, six CSS-driven previews, and an SVG curve editor with pointer events.
-Around 40KB gzipped, because it had to be: a tool you reach for when you're already deep in a stack should not bring its own stack with it.
-Twelve presets ship in the sidebar — half real conventions like Material standard, half new ones I named for the feeling.
+The whole tool is one reactive store, six CSS-driven previews, and an SVG curve editor powered by pointer events.
+It lands at around 40KB gzipped, because a tool you reach for mid-build should not bring another stack with it.
+Twelve presets sit in the sidebar — half established conventions like Material standard, half new curves named for their feel.
 Saves go to localStorage.
 Export covers CSS, Framer Motion, React Spring, and Tailwind arbitrary values.

 What came out